IBMStreams/streamsx.documentation/docs/spl/quick-start/qs-6-console.markdown

 ### Adding Metric/Health charts and grids:

-Monitor metrics and health through various configurable charts like pie charts, bar charts, scatter charts, etc and grids.
+Monitor metrics and health through various configurable charts like pie charts, bar charts, scatter charts, etc. and grids.

 **How to do** **it:**
 1. Click **Add card** in the console
     <img src="/streamsx.documentation/images/qse/add-card-action.png" alt="add card action" height="60%" width="60%"/>

-2. In **Visualization Settings** tab, choose a type of metric, e.g PE memory consumption, and in the **Card Properties,** select the type of graph, e.g. bar chart.
+2. In **Visualization Settings** tab, choose a type of metric, e.g. PE memory consumption, and in the **Card Properties,** select the type of graph, e.g. bar chart.

     <img src="/streamsx.documentation/images/qse/add-card.png" alt="add card dialog" height="80%" width="80%"/>